by Allison Peacock

-Traditionally, shaman healers are chosen in one of three ways:
+Traditionally, Andean priests are chosen in one of three ways:

-- by being born into a lineage of shaman ancestors who then pass on the tradition to a family member who shows the aptitude
+- by being born into a lineage of priest ancestors who then pass on the tradition to a family member who shows the aptitude

 - by surviving the “rayo” or lightning-strike, or

-- by being chosen by a shaman who provides apprenticeship through many years of initiations.
+- by being chosen by another priest who provides apprenticeship through many years of initiations

-After being chosen, a shaman then waits to hear, either directly from his guides or through a vision, permission to bring his wisdom to the world.
+After being chosen, a Q’ero paqo then waits to hear, either directly from his guides or through a vision, permission to bring his wisdom to the world.
 Don Mariano received this call to share his wisdom about 15 years ago, after almost 60 years of living his path.

 He lives his paqokuna healing tradition and makes his offerings to Pachamama on a regular basis.
 This is normal to him and he gets a kick out of the attention that people give him.
 In his humbleness, he says that he is just chopping wood and carrying water like everybody else.
 He feels lucky to get to travel the world and teach his ways to others.
 Yet it is his farming life that keeps him grounded and provides safety and shelter.